BrunoHalltari/CTF-Writeups/Intrigriti-marzo2021/Readme.md

 ## CSRF Bypass
-The challenge has  CSRF protection built in.
-The page generates a special token and stores it in a hidden form input.
+The challenge has  CSRF token(in this case hashed with MD5) built in.
+The page generates a token and stores it in a hidden form input.
 When the form is submitted, the server checks this token matches in order to ensure the form hasn’t been submitted by a malicious site.

 ![Capture5](https://user-images.githubusercontent.com/59454895/112811499-6e8cd580-907c-11eb-870b-0ae43f669c4d.PNG)